thewtex/thesis/strain_estimation/strain_estimation.rst

 ===============================

-By applying various medical imaging modalities, strain images of tissues can be created by performing deformable image registration of the tissue image after deformation to another pre-deformation image.
+By applying various medical imaging modalities, strain images of tissues can be created by performing deformable image registration of tissue after deformation to another pre-deformation image.
 This technique has been applied in multiple imaging modalities.
-Strain in atherosclerotic tissues was imaged by Rogowska et al. [Rogowska2004,Rogowska2006]_ with optical coherence tomography and well as by others [Stamper2006,Chan2004]_.
+Strain in atherosclerotic tissues was imaged by Rogowska et al. [Rogowska2004,Rogowska2006]_ with optical coherence tomography as well as by others [Stamper2006,Chan2004]_.
 Recently, the high resolutions of X-ray computed tomography (CT) were used to create high quality strain images of a breast phantom [Han2010]_.
 Creation of displacement images in magnetic resonance imaging (MRI) is unique in that does not need to use traditional image